ucsd-cse29/fa24/src/week3/index.md

 ## Lab Tasks

-### Part 1 – Visual Studio Code
+### Part 1 – Let's get a Terminal Setup

-- [ ] Install Visual Studio Code on your computer [https://code.visualstudio.com/](https://code.visualstudio.com/)
+- [ ] If you're using Windows, install [Git for Windows](https://gitforwindows.org/).
+Mac users have a pre-installed terminal application.
-- [ ] If you're using Windows, install git for windows [Git for Windows](https://gitforwindows.org/), and set `git bash` as your default terminal: [Using Bash on Windows in VScode](https://stackoverflow.com/a/50527994)
+- [ ] Open the Git Bash terminal application (Windows) or Terminal (Mac) and try some commands from [Lab 1](https://ucsd-cse29.github.io/fa24/week1/index.html#navigation-commands)
-- [ ] Open VSCode, and open a terminal in VSCode (Ctrl/Command-\` or Terminal → New Terminal in the menu), and try some commands from [Lab 1](https://ucsd-cse29.github.io/fa24/week1/index.html#navigation-commands)
+- [ ] Try to `ls` your `Desktop` directory.
+Do those files look familiar?
 - [ ] Try to `ssh` into `ieng6` with your username and password (just like you did in Lab 1)
-- [ ] Help each other if anyone has issues installing VSCode or figuring out the terminal
+- [ ] Help each other if anyone has issues installing VSCode or figuring out the terminal.

 **Discuss and write in notes**:

-- What was the working directory of the terminal that opened in Visual Studio Code?
+- What was the working directory of the terminal when you launched it?
 - What is your home directory on this computer?
 - What files and folders are in the home directory?
 - Where do you think files that download from your web browser go?
 Can you list them with `ls`?
 What's the absolute path to that folder?
 - Do any commands work differently than you expect on this computer?
-- Are you able to use `ssh` with your username and password from the terminal in VScode to log into `ieng6` and enter the course-specific account?
+- Are you able to use `ssh` with your username and password from your local terminal to log into `ieng6` and enter the course-specific account?

-Take a few screenshots of what you found particularly interesting, and discuss how this environment differs from Codespaces.
+Take a few screenshots of what you found particularly interesting, and discuss how this environment differs from the terminal you used on Codespaces.

 <!-- (#Arunan - Should we include instructions for minGW on windows for gcc, gdb, etc.?)